petertorelli/iota_game/README.md

 2. Reset - Reset the board, reshuffle, and deal
 3. Autoplay Once - Causes the engine to finish the game
 4. Autoplay Forever - Play until clicking "Stop"
-5. Set seed - The game uses a PRNG and reports the seed at each game; a seed can be set with this option
+5. Set seed - If not using Math.random(), a PRNG sets a seed which can then be used to restart the same game.
+Great for debug, but the PRNG will bias toward one player after a thousand games or so by as much as 10%.
 6. Export/Import - The game state can be exported as a hex string, or re-imported via cut-and-paste into this area.

 Each time a game finishes, the scores, board side, and # of turns are reported on the left-hand side.
-Note that it does not render while autoplaying as it becomes progressively slower.
+Note that it does not render while autoplaying as it becomes progressively slower for reasons I don't quite get (because how many times do you create & destory millions of VueJS components?).

 # Running